charmor/charmor.github.io/notes-for-vision-for-us.md

 Add: ...in our time, locale and milieu.

-Ad

-aptable to other cultures and belief systems
+Adaptable to other cultures and belief systems?

 ## Belief Systems